 On this page:

 We’ve recommended rebooting equipment as a first line of defense in several “how-to” posts across our site.
-Here’s a handful of reasons a quick reboot might be helpful to your home network:
+Here are four reasons a quick reboot might be helpful to your home network:

 - Boost your internet speed and improve your Wi-Fi signal